valeryjaspers/design-workshop/connect-2022/4-dropdown-menu.md

 Can you make it appear when the menu is open, just like on small screens?

+# Up Next

+Done with this exercise?
+[Continue to the Styling Cards exercise](5-styling-cards.md)

+Or if these exercises were too easy for you or you would like to learn more about this specific subject, feel free to try out the optional exercises below first!

 ## Optional exercises

 If you have time left, give the exercises below a try.